Smowete/enigma/README.md

 # Enigma
-A web page that simulates the enigma encripting algorithm, and let the clients to encode or decode their own files.
+A web page that simulates the enigma encrypting algorithm, and let the clients to encode or decode their own files.